Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: D-Critical Loci and -Shifted Symplectic Derived Stacks

-If $x \in U$, then we say that the d-critical chart $(U,V,f,i)$ is centered at $x$. \end{defi}
+If $x \in U$, then we say that the d-critical chart $(U,V,f,i)$ is centered at $x$. \end{definition}

-Joyce defines a canonical sheaf $\sS_M$ of $\bC$-vector spaces with the property that for any Zariski open $U \subseteq M$ and an embedding $U \hookrightarrow V$ into a smooth scheme $V$ with ideal $I$, $\sS_M$ fits into an exact sequence
+Joyce defines a canonical sheaf $\sS_X$ of $\bC$-vector spaces with the property that for any Zariski open $U \subseteq X$ and an embedding $U \hookrightarrow V$ into a smooth scheme $V$ with ideal $I$, $\sS_X$ fits into an exact sequence

-For example, for a d-critical chart $(U,V,f,i)$ the element $f+I^2 \in \Gamma(V, \oO_V/I^2)$ gives a section of $\sS_M|_U$.
+For example, for a d-critical chart $(U,V,f,i)$ the element $f+I^2 \in \Gamma(V, \oO_V/I^2)$ gives a section of $\sS_X|_U$.

-\begin{defi}\emph{(d-critical scheme)} A d-critical structure on a scheme $M$ is a section $s \in \Gamma(M, \sS_M)$ such that $M$ admits a cover by d-critical charts $(U,V,f,i)$ and $s|_U$ is given by $f+I^2$ as above on each such chart.
-We refer to the pair $(M,s)$ as a d-critical scheme. \end{defi}
+\begin{definition}\emph{(d-critical scheme)} A d-critical structure on a scheme $X$ is a section $s \in \Gamma(X, \sS_X)$ such that $X$ admits a cover by d-critical charts $(U,V,f,i)$ and $s|_U$ is given by $f+I^2$ as above on each such chart.
+We refer to the pair $(X,s)$ as a d-critical scheme. \end{definition}